N0-0NE-Dev/NoFasel/README.md

 4. Move the generated (or existing) keystore to `./android/app`.

-5. In `./android/app` create a file named `release.keystore` with the following content:
+5. In `./android/app` create a file named `keystore.properties` with the following content:

    ```
    storePassword=PUT_YOUR_KEYSTORE_PASSWORD_HERE